mah007/odoo_pycharm_autocomp/README.md

-# Odoo PyCharm Templates
+# Odoo PyCharm Auto Complete syntex
 ### Templates for Odoo in PyCharm

 This Templates can help you to develop Odoo Modules Faster and with no Typing Errors

 ### Configuration:
-If You are using a linux distribution you can save the XML file in PyCharm files, Just find the path:
+If You are using a linux distribution you can save the XML file in PyCharm files, Just find the path or create it :

-    ~/.PyCharm*/config/templates
+    ~/.PyCharm*/config/auto

 MacOs X users, look for the templates folder here:

-    ~/Library/Preferences/PyCharm*/templates
+    ~/Library/Preferences/PyCharm*/auto

-and save the XML file there.
-Enjoy your time developing great Odoo Modules :)
+and save the XML file and restart your Pycharm  :)

 ### User Guide
-Here is a little video that's show how you can use this template : https://youtu.be/vytzDo33qdM
+Here is a little video that's show how you can use this template :